karthik11135/carsus-proposal/carsus_dashboard.md

 ### Why I've chosen TARDIS?

 Over the past few months I wanted to explore open-source contributions.
-So I started looking for popular repositories on GitHub.
+So I started looking for python repositories on GitHub.
 That’s when I came across TARDIS.

 I've gone through the entire codebase and gained an understanding of its main components.
 While going through the code, I encountered numerous scientific terms like Monte Carlo Iteration, Plasma State, JBlues etc. I really enjoyed the process of googling these terms and understanding them.
 The documentation was written in a very clear way.
 The clarity of explanations in the documentation made it easier to understand the code.
 These are the two primary things that made me stick to contributing to TARDIS.